KermWasTaken/KermWasTaken/README.md

 ### Hi there 👋

 I'm Zak!
-Althought I typically go by Kerm online 😄
+Although I typically go by Kerm online 😄

 I recently graduated first in class from Stevens Institute of Technology with a Computer Engineering major as well as Computer Science minor.
 I'm currently pursuing opportunities in Software Engineering. 🖥️